damiansima/fire-sale/README.md

 ```
 The distribution allows you to assign a percentage value from `0` to `1`.
 The engine will randomly select a scenario to be run each time.
 If you only have one scenario with a distribution of 1 it will then only run that scenario.
-But if you have two scenarios you can ask the engine to distribute the runs evenly, that's 50/50, or you can ask it to do 70/30.
+But if you have two scenarios you can ask the engine to distribute the executions evenly, that's 50/50, or you can ask it to do 70/30.

-This feature allows you to, in one execution, replicate complex traffic profiles as ussully your services exposed a number of endpoints but not all of them are hit in the same proportion.
+This feature allows you to, in one execution, replicate complex traffic profiles as usually your services expose a number of endpoints but not all of them are hit in the same proportion.
 With this you can stress your service and more realistic conditions.

 *Note*: The sum of the distributions of all scenarios must add up to `1` or  the execution will fail.

 ### DSL :: Value Generators
-There are a number of functions you can use to generated values randomly.
+There are a number of functions you can use to generate values randomly.
-The goal of it is define just one scenario and allow the engine to select in each request a random value in order to replicate a more realistic use case.
+The goal of it is to define just one scenario and allow the engine to select in each request a random value in order to replicate a more realistic use case.
 This functions can be used in the following sections of the `DSL`:
 * host
 * path
 * body

-A function in the DSL is place holded by two curly braces like so `{{` & `}}`:
+A function in the DSL is placeholded by two curly braces like so `{{` & `}}`:
 ```
 path: /?id={{RandInRange(0,11)}}
 ```